Not all classes are offered at each regional training. Only one (1) class can be taken per region.

 Provide spiritual and emotional care to volunteers and survivors.
 Skills needed: good people skills, compassion, non-judgmental, able to learn new techniques for helping people in crisis.

-For individuals with a background in computer operations, support, and network support.
+For individuals with a background in computer operations, support, network support, and /or a background in Communications.
+(Ex.
+Ham, Amatuer Radio)

 Emergency Child Care:

 Emergency child care training.
-Participants should love children and desire to work with children ages 8 weeks to 8 years old, in a day care setting.
-This class will help participants to develop skills in supervising and teaching children about Christ through age appropriate lessons and activities using NCBM guidence.
+Participants should love children and desire to work with children ages 8 weeks to 8 years old, in a daycare setting.
+This class will help participants to develop skills in supervising and teaching children about Christ through age appropriate lessons and activities using NCBM guidance.

 Participants will learn how to operate a forklift properly; you will receive a forklift qualification card.